supervisely/developer-portal/getting-started/python-sdk-tutorials/images/multispectral-images.md

   }
 ```

-Moreover, you can additionally enhanced your tags with `hotkey`, or specify the tag `classes`.
+Moreover, you can additionally enhance your tags with `hotkey`, or specify the tag `classes`.
 See the explanation of every field [here](../../../api-references/supervisely-annotation-json-format/project-classes-and-tags.md#fields-definitions).

 To download and upload a project using Supervisely SDK, use the following code: